 - Hike up Jodo-ji Mountain and see Onomichi from another angle

-- Try a bowl of Onomichi ramen (soy sauce-flavoured soup stock with flat noodles) at Ramen Miyachi
+- Try a bowl of Onomichi ramen (soy sauce-flavoured soup stock with flat noodles)

 - Rent a bike and bike along Japan’s best bikeway, Shimanami Kaido

-14. Hiroshima: the “City of Peace”
+The “City of Peace”

 Besides seeing all the monuments in the “City of Peace,” Hiroshima has many things to do, including a castle, art museums, and Japanese gardens.
 And you can comfortably see the best attractions in Hiroshima in 2 days.

-And if you are a foodie, try Hiroshima’s local cuisine, which includes oysters, conger eel, ramen and okonomiyaki.
+And if you are a foodie, try Hiroshima’s local cuisine, which includes oysters, conger eel, ramen and Hiroshima-style okonomiyaki.

 Best things to do in Hiroshima